amr641/LMS/README.md

 # LMS Project

 ## Overview
 The Learning Management System (LMS) is a backend application built with TypeScript, Node.js, and MySQL.
-It provides an API for managing courses, enrollments, and user authentication.
+The LMS supports PayPal for payments, Cloudinary for media storage, TypeORM for database management, and PDFKit for certificate generation.
+It uses Passport for Google OAuth authentication and Jest for unit testing.

+### Models
+The system includes the following models:
+- User: Manages authentication and user roles.
+- Category: Organizes courses into different categories.
+- Course: Represents courses with details such as title, description, and instructor.
+- Payment: Handles transactions, supporting PayPal integration.
+- Enrollment: Tracks user enrollments in courses.
+- Material: Stores learning materials and resources.
+- Assignment: Manages assignments given to users.
+- Submission: Tracks user submissions for assignments.

 ## Prerequisites
 To run this project, ensure you have the following installed: